 - Summary of Qualifications: Examples and Writing Tips

-Before you write your resume objective, write the rest of your resume first.
+Here’s a useful trick: before you write your resume objective, work on the rest of your resume first.

 Here’s how to write an objective for a resume:

-- Start with a strong trait, add 2–3 skills, describe your career goals, and say what you hope to do for the company.
+- Start with a strong trait, add 2–3 key skills, describe your professional goals, and say what you hope to do for the company.

 - State the position to which you’re applying and use the name of the company.